kach/memo/README.md

 **I installed memo but importing memo gives an error.**

 Did you accidentally pip-install the (unrelated) package [memo](https://pypi.org/project/memo/) instead of [memo-lang](https://pypi.org/project/memo-lang/)?

+**Can I run memo on Apple's "metal" platform?**

+Yes!
+See this issue for details: https://github.com/kach/memo/issues/66